Staar Surgical’s Visian ICL is a great option for patients who cannot have LASIK or have a difficult to treat prescription

 Before the Visian ICL surgical eye correction procedure, the surgeon will administer a topical or local anesthetic.
 A tiny incision will be made.

 Surgical eye correction with the Visian ICL typically involves little discomfort and no pain.
 In fact, after the surgery has been completed, you will be able to leave the same day.
-Please note that Visian ICL patients should arrange to have someone drive them home after surgery.
-The surgeon will check on your eyes’ progress at an appointment scheduled for the next day.
-After-surgery care may involve prescription eye drops or oral medication.
+Please note that Visian ICL patients should arrange to have someone drive them to and from their surgery.
+The doctor will check on your eyes’ progress at an appointment scheduled for the next day.
+After-surgery care involves prescription eye drops and minimal post-operative restrictions.

 How long will the Visian ICL stay in the eye?

 The Visian ICL is intended to remain in place without maintenance.
 If for any reason removal of the lens becomes necessary, it can be easily taken out by a trained ophthalmic surgeon.

 Can the Visian ICL be felt once it is in place?

 Because the Visian ICL does not attach to any eye structures or move around in the eye, most patients do not feel it or notice that it is there.